 This pond was created by a friend of Empress of Dirt on Facebook.
 Her husband built the wood frame around their old hot tub to create this little pond.

 7Farm stock tub used as small container pond

 Stock tubs come in plastic and galvanized metal.
 You can find them at farm supply stores.
 The metal ones are gorgeous but a bit pricey for a little pond.
 Be sure you choose a style that is water-tight.

 Galvanized Raised Bed | Amazon

 This pond belongs to Empress of Dirt Facebook friend, Olive:

 This one is from the garden at my previous home.
 We loved having the pond near the house where we could enjoy it.

-I took a pond form and built the raised bed to fit.
+I took a pond form and built the raised bed to fit: the instructions are here.
 Conveniently, it worked for a 4×8′ structure.

 This is the pond at my home today.
 I found a pond liner kit with a pump for 70% off and, because the soil is so sandy (easy to dig), I had it installed within 2 hours.
-Here’s a 8 X 11 Mini Pond Kit.
 The branches draped across the pond keep the birds of prey from eating my beloved fish.